-Caring for and visiting with someone who has Alzheimer’s disease can be emotionally and physically draining.
-In a recent survey, over 40% of people reported thinking it was “pointless” to stay in contact with a loved one in advanced dementia.
+Caring and/or visiting with someone who has Alzheimer’s disease can be emotionally and physically draining.
+In a recent survey, over 40% of people reported thinking it was “pointless” to stay in contact with a parent or senior loved one in the advanced stages of the disease.

-However, the Alzheimer’s Society is encouraging family and friends to stay active in the lives of their loved ones, citing a strong emotional memory and long lasting benefits from socializing.
+However, the Alzheimer’s Society is encouraging family and friends to stay active in the lives of their loved ones with the disease, citing a strong emotional memory and long-lasting benefits from socializing.
 Learn more about how our senior loved ones benefit from our visits.

 After the celebration of the holidays and more time spent with family, people with Alzheimer’s can feel especially lonely in the beginning months of the new year.
-However, spending time with a loved one who has Alzheimer’s is important, even as the disease progresses.
-Chief Executive of Alzheimer’s Society Jeremy Hughes stated:
+However, spending time with a senior loved one who has Alzheimer’s is important, even as the disease progresses.
+Chief Executive of the Alzheimer’s Society, Jeremy Hughes, states:

 “After spending time with friends and family over the festive period, New Year can be a bleak and lonely time for people with dementia and their carers.
 It’s so important for people with dementia to feel connected throughout the year.
 Spending time with loved ones and taking part in meaningful activities can have a powerful and positive impact, even if they don’t remember the event itself.
 We’re urging people to get in touch with us and find out how we can help you stay connected.”

-Another survey found that more than 50% of people with dementia were not participating in social activities and 64% said they felt isolated after receiving their diagnosis.
+Another survey found that more than 50% of people with Alzheimer’s were not participating in social activities and 64% said they felt isolated after receiving their diagnosis.

-Research shows that even though a person with dementia may no longer recognize a loved one, their time together has a lasting, positive impact.
-Here are 5 reasons to continue visiting your loved one with dementia, even after it seems their dementia is too advanced to benefit from time together.
+Research shows that even though a person with Alzheimer’s may no longer recognize a loved one, their time together has a lasting, positive impact.

 - They may recognize you even if they can not express it.

 When was the last time that you visited loved ones with Alzheimer’s?
-Do you have any other benefits to share from your visits?
-Tell us in the comments below.
+What are your visits like?
+We’d like to hear your stories in the comments below.